 I love breakfast food.
 I could eat it morning, noon, and night.
 Our family has shifted from sweet to savory, eating fewer scones and muffins and more eggs and oatmeal.
-For the month of January, I will be featuring frugal, simple breakfast options to kick start your mornings.

-Starting with fried rice!
+Let’s start with fried rice!
 Which might seem like an odd place to start for breakfast, but I promise it is a good one.

 I once read that fried rice is like the Asian spin on casserole.
 You’re using up bits of leftovers to create a new dish that blends all the flavors together.
 And as an added bonus, it all comes together quickly in one skillet.
 You saute some vegetables, crack in a few eggs and scramble them right in the pan, then add the rice and meat, and stir in a little sauce.
 Done.
 In less than 15 minutes, you could clean out the leftovers in your refrigerator and have a frugal, filling breakfast on the table.

 Fried rice is frugal cooking at its best.
 You are using up what you already have, while still delivering a filling dish full of flavor.
 Once you have the steps down, you can make endless variations (or better yet, teach your kids to do it for you).
 I prefer to keep my base fried rice recipe as simple as possible, then add whatever odds and ends I happen to have in the refrigerator.

 For vegetables, you could saute some carrots or peppers, stir in some peas or spinach.
 You can keep it simple or pack it full of color.